2025.03.05

 Aki Omi

-He came to the United States as an exchange student at the age of 16 and has lived in the United States for over 30 years.
-He studied Landscape Design architecture at Ohio State University and worked at an atelier in Boston for about three years.
-He then encountered Landscape Design urbanism approach at Harvard University Graduate School of Design, and in his second year of the program, he went independent with a friend.
-He established "S to SS Landscape Urbanism" as an office that practices Landscape Design urbanism.
-After that, he worked at EDAW and AECOM in San Francisco, and founded "office ma" in 2013.
-He has also been based in Tokyo since 2019, where he remains to this day.
+He moved to the United States as an exchange student at the age of 16 and has lived in the United States for more than 30 years.
+He studied Landscape architecture at The Ohio State University and worked in the atelier office in Boston for about three years.
+He then discovered the approach of Landscape urbanism at Harvard's Graduate School of Design and became independent with a friend in the second year of the program.
+Landscape ・Established "S to SS Landscape Urbanism" as an office to practice urbanism.
+After that, he worked at EDAW and AECOM in San Francisco before establishing "office ma" in 2013.
+Since 2019, he has also been based in Tokyo and has been working to this day.

 OTHER INTERVIEWS